In this article, we will explore Login views and Registration views and provide instructions on how to incorporate them into your Knack app.

 Registration Forms

-If this login page accepts registrations, a registration form view will be added below your login view:
+If the login page allows new users to register for access, a registration form view will be added below your login view in the Live App:

 To manage the registration form that new users will complete for sign-up or access requests, simply click on the arrow next to the "Sign Up" button.

-The registration form follows a similar structure as the Form view.
-You have the flexibility to add optional fields as inputs from the left menu.
+The registration form follows a similar structure as the form view.
+You have the flexibility to add optional fields as inputs from the left menu by selecting "Add Inputs".

 To successfully add a new user record, it is essential to include the minimum fields of name, email, and password inputs.
 These fields are necessary for the creation of a new user account.

-You also have the option to customize the Title/Instructions for the registration form by accessing the Static fields tab.
+You also have the option to customize the Title/Instructions for the registration form and add dividers by accessing the "Static" fields tab:

-In the Design setting, you have the ability to edit the Title and the Description of your Login view:
+In the Design settings, you have the ability to edit the Title and the Description of your Login view:

 By selecting the "Remember me" option when logging into a Live App, the user token will remain valid for two weeks instead of the default 48 hours.
 This means that as long as the session is active, the user will not be prompted to view the login page in the Live App and they will be automatically logged in.